cora-schallock/python-school-survival-guide/python_fundamentals/class/class.md

 print(height_in_inches) #prints "204.7244094488189"

 geoferry_the_giraffe.set_height("a bad input") #raises a ValueError

+geoferry_the_giraffe.set_height(521)
+new_height = geoferry_the_giraffe.get_height()
+print(new_height) #prints "geoferry height is 521 cm"
 ```

+An advantage of using setter functions, as opposed to setting a class variable directly is that you can check the value your are setting is valid.
+In the example above, we want to know that the height is an integer so in `set_height` we add a statement to check that explicitly.

+An advantage of using getter functions, as opposed to getting a class variable directly is that you can standardize the output.
+In the example above, we want to know that the height is an integer so in `get_height` makes a set string that has the animals name and height as well as the units.

+The `height_in_inches` is an example of another custom method, and it is being used for a calculation.

 ------------------------------------------------------------------------------------

+### Section #3.2 Built-in methods

+Built-in methods are methods that Python by default defines for you, but can be customized to specify how default python operations on a class should behave.
+Some examples are the `__str__` method that is used to customize the output of print statements, `__eq__` \ `__lt__` \ `__gt__` that are used for comparisons.

 ### __eq__
 The `__eq__` is used to implement `==`